swiftlang/swift/docs/SIL.rst

 Abstract
 --------

-SIL is a SSA-form IR with high-level semantic information designed to implement the Swift programming language.
+SIL is an SSA-form IR with high-level semantic information designed to implement the Swift programming language.
 SIL accommodates the following use cases:

 - High-level optimization passes, including retain/release optimization,